 A vision for the new #SAArtsPlan

-This enthusiasm is, of course, tempered by disappointment that the development of the Arts Plan has already been pre-empted by the significant changes made to the arts portfolio in the 2018 State Budget – changes uninformed by either the Arts Plan’s recommendations or consultation with the sector.
+This enthusiasm is, of course, tempered by disappointment that the development of this Arts Plan has been pre-empted by the significant arts portfolio changes made as part of the 2018 State Budget – changes uninformed by either the Arts Plan’s recommendations or consultation with the sector.

-Beyond the development of the Arts Plan itself, then, we must hope this current process signals a renewed demonstration of this Government’s support of South Australian arts and culture, the value it places on the work of the South Australian arts sector, and its understanding of the impact that sector has on the lives of SA residents, visitors and audiences out-of-state and overseas.
+Beyond the development of the Arts Plan itself, then, we must hope this current process signals a renewed demonstration of the State Government’s support of South Australian arts and culture, the value it places on the South Australian arts sector’s work, and its understanding of the impact that sector has on the lives of SA residents, visitors and audiences out-of-state and overseas.

-With such indications, we must also hope that the Arts Plan process results in a long-term, strategic and bipartisan blue-print backed up by substantive, indexed investment that is informed by the needs and ambitions of the State’s entire arts community.
+We must also hope that the Arts Plan process results in a long-term, strategic and bipartisan blue-print backed up by substantive, indexed investment that is informed by the needs and ambitions of the State’s arts ecology.

 The arts in South Australia should be: